vuongle202/MultiModal-CancerDetection-LitReview/README.md

 ```
 This project is shared for academic and non-commercial purposes only.
 Do not reuse or distribute without crediting the original author: Julia Kurnaeva (@Yameteshka).
-For commercial or derivative use, please contact the author.
+For commercial or derivative use, please contact the author via Telegram: @emzzes.
 ```

 ## ⭐ Rate this Article